-The construction of the Głogów I Copper Smelter in Żukowice near Głogów started in 1967, and the plant was pre-commissioned in July 1971.
+The construction of the Głogów I Copper Smelter in Żukowice near Głogów started in 1967.
+The commissioning of the steelworks took place on 20 July 1971.
 In April 1972, the Głogów I smelter achieved the production capacity assumed for the facility’s first stage, i.e. 80,000 tonnes of electrolytic copper per year.
 In July 1974, the construction of the second stage of the Głogów I smelter was completed, upping the annual output capacity to 160,000 tonnes of electrolytic copper.
 Copper was produced using shaft furnaces, which processed concentrate to copper matte with an approximately 52% Cu content.

 In 1974, the construction of the second smelter was commenced – the Głogów II Copper Smelter.
 The technology used was cutting-edge and unique on a global scale: single-stage flash black copper smelting.
 The Głogów II Copper Smelter started production on 9 January 1978 with an annual designed capacity of 150,000 tonnes of electrolytic copper.

 In 1990-1993, the Głogów Copper Smelter was extended by adding the Precious Metals Division for the recovery of precious metals from anode slime.
 The first batch of silver was produced on 14 September 1993.

 The Lead Division, which had operated since 1973, was upgraded in 2000-2001.
 Following the start up of the fourth Doerschl furnace, since 2011 the division’s annual production capacity has been about 30,000 tonnes of crude lead.